ebrooks2002/Wordle-Solvers/README.md

 1) Greedy Algorithm.
 Average guesses: 4.7.
 Runtime: O(n*n), where n is the length of the "possible words" list.
 2) Using letter frequency to inform our next guess.
 Average guesses: 4.5.
 Runtime O(n*n), where n is the length of the "possible words" list
+3) Depth First Search Solver: Ideally O(n log n) after all the words have been added to the dictionary.
+4) Entropy Based algorithm